One Sec Alternative for iPhone (2026)

 • The user wants free and built in.
 Apple Screen Time, knowing the limits.

-For most users who specifically searched "One Sec alternative", the right answer is escalation rather than substitution.
-The user is not looking for a different pause.
-The user is looking for something the pause failed to provide.
+For most people who specifically searched "One Sec alternative", the right answer is escalation, not substitution.
+You are not looking for a different pause.
+You are looking for something the pause failed to provide.
 Habit Doom is the closest match in 2026 because it preserves the lightweight setup One Sec users like while replacing the soft pause with real iOS-level enforcement.

 The friction category has a natural ceiling.
 Users with light habits stay.
 Users with deeper habits escalate.
 The honest framing is that One Sec is a successful onboarding tool, not a permanent solution.
 For the broader iPhone blocker survey see the best app blockers comparison and the minimal app blocker breakdown.